bkesterbyld/fabulous-oregano/content/pages/features.md

     content: >
       Bitdomains are next generation virtualized computing spaces that operates independently of the server infrastructure they run against, abstracting away data from physical storage and networks.
-This makes them immune to an array of traditional intrusion vectors.
-And Bitdomains scale infinitely, so we take the load off your own infrastructure while mitigating potential DDoS attacks.

-      From a single bitdomain, you can replicate and segment data down to granular levels to give internal and external data consumers only what they need—nothing more, nothing less.
+      From a single bitdomain, you can replicate and segment data down to granular levels and give internal and external data consumers only what they need—nothing more, nothing less.
 Bitdomains blend several key features into a holistic, secure approach to internal and external data
       exchange: